-All communication in the course will be conducted through email or telephone.
+All communication in the course will be conducted through TC email, Moodle messaging, or telephone.
 I will respond to emails within 24-48 hours.
 If you have not received a reply within that time limit, please resend.
 All email communications must be through your TC email account.